-Nancy Thomas is co-chair of the firm’s Financial Services Litigation Practice Group.
+Nancy Thomas is a member and former co-chair of the firm’s Financial Services Litigation Practice Group.
 Her practice focuses on complex civil litigation, particularly the defense of consumer class actions and financial services litigation.
 She has defended claims brought under federal banking laws and regulations, as well as state unfair and deceptive acts and practices statutes, particularly the California Unfair Competition Law.

 Ms. Thomas has repeatedly won early dismissal or significant narrowing of class action suits challenging credit card and mortgage practices, including on federal preemption grounds and through motions to strike class claims.
 As part of her practice, Ms. Thomas has gained expertise in CAFA removal, arbitration, and complex electronic discovery issues.

 She also regularly counsels clients on compliance and regulatory matters, including remediation scoping and execution, UDAAP analysis, and vendor management.